jarosado0911/ug4VDCC-Dendritic-Spine/README.md

 If you use the second way of providing the membrane potential, then the Vm files are expected in a directory "voltageData" relative to the current working directory.
 You may of course change that to your needs.

 James you to do list is the following:
-1. Import the geometry as described using the neti_import.lua script
+1. Run a soma injection simulation on the cell
-2. Run a soma injection simulation on the cell
+2. Run simulation in 1. again but this time write the voltage for the entire cell to a file